 How Long Does It Take To Get Into Ketosis After Your Cheat Day?

 We all know that cheat days are bad for you.
-What makes keto unique from the rest of other diets is that keto is a very specific way of eating that changes your metabolic state where your body uses ketones for fuel compared to other diets that keep your body using glucose.
+Keto is a very specific way of eating that changes your metabolic state.
+It encourages your body to use ketones for fuel compared to other diets that keep your body using glucose.

-This means when you have a cheat day, essentially you will be kicked out of ketosis and you’ll start over again.
+This means when you have a cheat day, essentially you will be kicked out of ketosis and you’ll have to start over again.

-It depends on many factors such as age, gender, activity levels, metabolism, how long you’ve been in ketosis, how much carbs and junk foods in the cheat meals, etc…, but usually, it could take anywhere from 2 days to a week to get back into ketosis.
+Getting back into ketosis depends on many factors, such as age, gender, activity levels, metabolism, how long you’ve been in ketosis, how many carbs you ate, and what type of carbs you ate.
+Usually, it could take anywhere from 2 days to a week to get back into ketosis.

 Therefore, if you decide to have a cheat day or cheat days, you need to weigh the risk versus rewards and decide if it’s worth it for you to even consider having cheat days.